StephanMusgrave/unipop/README.md

 $ bundle install
 ```

-Update your database by running the migration:
+Update your database by running the migrations:
 ```
-$ bin/rake db:migrate
+$ bin/rake db:create db:migrate
 ```

 Run the application on your localhost (defaults to port 3000):